mc51/Clipster-Desktop/README.md

 ### Linux

-Download [`clipster_linux`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_linux) from the latest Linux release and start it.
-To have Clipster auto start, add it to `Application Autostart`.
+Download [`clipster_linux.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_linux.zip) from the latest release, extract and start it.

 Clipster depends on gtk-3.0.
-To install it (Ubuntu/Debian):
+To install it on Ubuntu/Debian:
 `sudo apt-get install libgtk-3-0`

+CentOS/RHEL:
+`sudo yum install gtk3-devel`

 ### Windows

-Download [`clipster_win.exe`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_win.exe) from the latest Windows release and start it.
+Download [`clipster_win.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_win.zip) from the latest release, extract and start it.
 To have Clipster auto start for the current user, open the startup folder by opening Explorer and typing `shell:startup`.
 Copy `clipster_win.exe` there.

-### MacOS
+### MacOS (>=10.13 High Sierra)

-Download [`clipster_mac.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_mac.zip) from the latest MacOS release, move it to `Applications` and start it via right-click -> open.
+Download [`clipster_mac.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_mac.zip) from the latest release, extract, move it to `Applications` and start it via right-click -> open.
 You might get a warning message, that you need to ignore.
 If that fails:
 Go to `System Preferences --> Security & Privacy`.
 In the `General` Tab the App will be listed and you can start it from there.

 To automatically start Clipster, right click on the icon in your Dock and click on `Options --> Open at Login`.

+*Notice*: M1 processors (ARM architecture) are not (yet) supported.

 Now, you can [use](#usage) clipster!

 ## Usage

 On the first startup, you can register a new account or enter your existing credentials for the login.
-Your credentials will be stored in your `HOMEPATH` in `./config/clipster/config`.
+Your credentials will be stored in your `HOMEPATH` in `./config/clipster/config.yaml`.
 Clipster will add an Icon to your system tray which you can click for opening up a menu with the following options:
 `Get last Clip` will fetch the last shared Clip from the server and put it into your clipboard.
 `Get all Clips` will fetch all shared Clips from the server and display them to you.